richpeers/access-logs/readme.md

 ```

 ### Pagination and filters
-Pagination and filters extend abstract filter classes, and pass through a transformer - AccessLogResource to format and return the json.
+Filters extend abstract classes to query the filtered data.
+Passed to pagination and returned via a transformer to format and return the json.
 ```
     public function __invoke(Request $request, AccessLog $accessLog)
     {